GPT-SW3: An Autoregressive Language Model for the Nordic Languages

-We have faced all of these challenges in our work on developing the first native LLM for the Nordic (or, more accurately, {\it North Germanic}) languages.
-The LLM, which we call {\bf GPT-SW3}, is a continuation of our previous Swedish-only model \cite{ekgren-etal-2022-lessons}, and is a collection of large decoder-only pretrained Transformer language models trained with a causal language modeling objective on a dataset containing approximately 320B tokens in Swedish, Norwegian, Danish, Icelandic, and English, as well as a set of 4 programming languages (Python, JavaScript, SQL and Shell script).
-The GPT-SW3 suite of models are available from 126M parameters up to 40B, as well as a set of instruction-tuned versions of some of the models.
+We have faced all of these challenges in our work on developing the first native LLM for the Scandinavian (or, more accurately, {\it North Germanic}) languages.
+The LLM, which we call {\bf GPT-SW3}, is a continuation of our previous Swedish-only model \cite{ekgren-etal-2022-lessons}.
+GPT-SW3 is a collection of large decoder-only pretrained Transformer language models trained with a causal language modeling objective on a dataset containing approximately 320B tokens in Swedish, Norwegian, Danish, Icelandic, and English, as well as a set of 4 programming languages (Python, JavaScript, SQL and Shell script).
+The suite of models ranges from 126M to 40B parameters, and instruction-tuned versions are also available for some of these models.
 This paper details the entire development process, from data collection and processing, training configuration and instruction-tuning, to evaluation and considerations for model release.